 Your pet wants you to read our newsletter.
 (Then give them a treat.)

-In fact, experts say that Trance-like Syndrome (TLS) — also referred to as “ghost-walking,” “weed-walking” or simply “trancing” — is usually a benign canine quirk.
-Though most common in Bull Terriers and sighthounds (such as Greyhounds and Salukis), TLS has been observed in multiple breeds and mixes.
+In fact, experts say that trance-like syndrome (TLS) — also referred to as “ghost-walking,” “weed-walking,” or simply “trancing” — is usually a benign canine quirk.
 But why do our furry friends act this way in the presence of low-hanging objects, and are there any situations in which this ritual indicates an illness or behavioral issue?

 What is trancing?